Creigh Deeds: Illegal immigration

-Deeds voted to make undocumented immigrants ineligible for in-state tuition and state and local benefits.
+In 2009, Deeds voted to make undocumented immigrants ineligible for in-state tuition and state and local benefits.
 He voted in favor of designating English as the official language of the United States.
+In 2024, he voted for healthcare for children under age 19 regardless of immigration status largely on the grounds that early and preventative care saves money by cutting down on later emergency room visits.

 2010 redistricting

 Deeds introduced SB926 to create a seven-member non-partisan committee to oversee the 2010–2011 redistricting plan.
 In 2009, the bill passed the State Senate, 39–0, but was killed by the House of Delegates' Committee on Privileges and Elections.
 In 2010, the bill once again passed the Senate with unanimous vote of 40–0 before once again being killed in committee by the House of Delegates.
 Deeds said that, if elected Governor of Virginia, he would use his veto power and amendment powers to try to force the House of Delegates into accepting a version of SB926.

 Education

 Deeds' 2009 gubernatorial campaign issued a plan called "Better Schools.
 Better Jobs" to detail Deeds' plans regarding education.
 The plan called for up to $15,000 in student loans for 4-year college students, and for creating partnerships with community colleges and traditional universities.